jqzhao-umich/github-report/GITHUB_PAGES_SETUP.md

 To ensure the GitHub Actions can push commits:

 1. Go to **Settings** → **Branches**
-2. If you have branch protection rules for `report-publish`, make sure:
+2. If you have branch protection rules for `main`, make sure:
    - "Allow force pushes" is disabled (for safety)
    - "Require status checks to pass before merging" is configured as needed
    - Add `github-actions[bot]` to the list of users who can bypass restrictions if needed